 About media documents and data stores

 This page provides information about documents and data stores for media.
-If you're using media recommendations or media search, review the required schema and fields for your documents and data stores on this page before uploading your data.
+If you're using media recommendations or media search, review the schema requirements for your documents and data stores on this page before uploading your data.

 Overview